 Mobile phones own a massive share of website traffic.
-What this boils down to is that all email communication also needs to be optimized for mobile devices so they can be read easily on the run.
-It also means that communication should cross pollinate with social media strategies.
+What this boils down to is that all email communication also needs to be optimised for mobile devices so they can be read easily on the run.
+It also means that communication should cross-pollinate with social media strategies.
 Facebook shares a lot of insights about customers like hobbies and interests, which can prove useful when trying to get to know your customer and communicate with them.

 The bottom line

 When you communicate with your customers it’s vital to be as specific as possible.
 Enriching your data empowers you to build your customer profile and speak to customers in a more strategic way.
-This process needs to be ongoing and maintained with the long term game in mind.
-By capturing data, building and developing it and then extracting key insights you will then be able to enrich your data and personalize a far more effective communication strategy in your business.
+This process needs to be ongoing and maintained with the long-term game in mind.
+By capturing data, building and developing it and then extracting key insights you will then be able to enrich your data and personalise a far more effective communication strategy in your business.